QIWI-API/qiwi-wallet-personal-docs/_payment_en.html.md

 ## Conversion {#exchange}

-API method to transfer funds to currency account in QIWI wallet with conversion from your QIWI wallet ruble account.
+Transfers funds to currency account in QIWI wallet with conversion from your QIWI wallet ruble account.
 Two transactions are created: conversion between accounts of your QIWI wallet, and transfer to another wallet.
 You can get currency rates from [another API method](#CCY).

 <h3 class="request method">Request → POST</h3>